huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 In most games we'll want some characters to have the same behavior, i.e. different instances (or clones as we'll see) of the same behavior tree.
 In this case each behavior tree instance will require its own blackboard.

 At the API level, all the classes in the task hierarchy above are characterized by a generic type parameter `<T>` which is the type of the blackboard.
-All the tasks of a behavior tree instance have the same generic type, so sharing the same blackboard instance.
+All the tasks of a behavior tree instance have the same generic type argument, `<Blackboard>` for example, so sharing the same blackboard instance.

+The [Dog](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/dog/Dog.java) class is a simple example of a blackboard.
+The action tasks in the same package extend `LeafTask<Dog>`, see the [CareTask](https://github.com/libgdx/gdx-ai/blob/master/tests/src/com/badlogic/gdx/ai/tests/btree/dog/CareTask.java) class for example.

 ## Text Format ##
 The behavior tree text format recognized by the API is a simple and versatile indentation-based format to load behavior trees from an external resource (usually a file) in a [data-driven programming](http://en.wikipedia.org/wiki/Data-driven_programming) style.